dilimou/Disaster-Classification-Task/README.md

 ## Licensing, Authors, Acknowledgements

-All credit for the data foes to Figure Eight.
+All credit for the data goes to Figure Eight.
 For collecting and labelling all the data.
 You can find all necessary information on the dataset on [here](https://www.figure-eight.com/).